pz64/project-x-college/README.md

 # project-x-college

-This is the C++ Source code part of the college project.
+This is the C++ Source code part of the game-dev project.

 Project progress is updated [here in my instagram](https://www.instagram.com/pz64__)